Chart Color Schemes

 Population growth drivers in Campbell are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Campbell's population is estimated at around 7,516 as of Nov 2025.
-This reflects an increase of 952 people (14.5%) since the 2021 Census, which reported a population of 6,564 people.
+Based on analysis of ABS population updates for the broader area around the suburb of Campbell, and new addresses validated by AreaSearch since the Census, the population is estimated at approximately 7,516 as of Feb 2026.
+This figure reflects an increase of 952 people (14.5%) since the 2021 Census, which reported a population of 6,564 people in the suburb.
 The change is inferred from the resident population of 7,487 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 107 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,349 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Campbell's 14.5% growth since the 2021 census exceeded the state (6.4%), along with the SA4 region, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 65.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+The suburb of Campbell's 14.5% growth since the 2021 census exceeded the state's growth rate of 6.7%, marking it as a notable growth leader in the region during this period.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 65.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-Considering the projected demographic shifts, an above median population growth of Australian statistical areas is projected, with the Campbell statistical area (Lv2) expected to increase by 1,428 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 18.6% in total over the 17 years.
+Considering the projected demographic shifts, an above median population growth of Australian statistical areas is projected for the suburb of Campbell, with the area expected to increase by 1,428 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 18.6% in total over the 17 years.

 Frequently Asked Questions - Population